finspresso/finspresso/tax/README.md

 To run the code type:
 `python withholding.py`

-This will open up the default GUI as shown below:
+This will open up the default GUI as shown below.
+In the dropdown menu you can select the desired municipality e.g. Seegräben.
 ![Tax](images/tax.png)